adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 author:&ldquo;huchra, jo*"                | multi-character wildcard; search for papers written by `huchra, john`, `huchra, jonathan`, `huchra, jolie`, and anything in between author:&ldquo;bol?,"               | single-character wildcard; in this case we may get back `bolt`, `boln`, `bolm` title:(map NEAR5 planar)                          | instead of a phrase search, we can ask the search engine to consider words be close to each other -- the maximum allowed distance is 5; the operator must be written as `NEAR[number]`; in this example the search terms can appear in any order but there will be at most 5 other terms between (not counting stopwords such as `a`, `the`, `in`...). **The proximity search must be used only against fielded search, i.e. inside one index.
 You cannot use proximity search to find an author name next to a title**.
 If you are looking for token that appear next to each other, then please use a phrase search.
-For fields that are not tokenized (such as author names) use semicolon as a separator, e.g. `author:"kurtz, m; accomazzi, a" OR author:"accomazzi, a; kurtz, m"` -- in a phrase search the order is important, so we much try both variants. grant:/nag[1-9]+/                    | Regular expression searches are possible but are less useful than you might expect.
+For fields that are not tokenized (such as author names) use semicolon as a separator, e.g. `author:"kurtz, m; accomazzi, a" OR author:"accomazzi, a; kurtz, m"` -- in a phrase search the order is important, so we much try both variants.
+`facility:/magell.*/`                    | Regular expression searches are possible but are less useful than you might expect.
 Firstly, the regex can match only against indexed tokens - i.e. it is not possible to search for multiple words next to each other.
 So in practice, this type of search is more useful for fields that contain `string` tokens (as opposed to `text` tokens).
-In practice, this means that a field which contains many words (such as `title`, `abstract`, `body`) is a text field, but a field with only limited number of values is typically defined as a `string` - for example, `author`, `grant`, `simbid`.
+In practice, this means that a field which contains many words (such as `title`, `abstract`, `body`) is a text field, but a field with only limited number of values is typically defined as a `string` - for example, `author`, `facility`, `page`.
 You can use regex in both `string` and `text` fields but you have to be aware that regular expression is only going to match **indexed tokens**.
-Do not think that you can search for several token using one regex expression.
+In the case of `string` fields tokens may be multi-word combinations, depending on the specific field.
+For example, in the `author` field one token is `huchra, john`, but in fulltext the same content will be indexed as two tokens: `huchra`, `john`.
+In all cases the tokens are normalized (typically by lowercasing the input data).
 A little bit or more of experimentation (test queries) should be enough to help you determine your 'adversary'.
 For description of allowed regex patterns, please see: [Lucene documentation](https://lucene.apache.org/core/7_0_1/core/org/apache/lucene/util/automaton/RegExp.html)